Darnethal0z/Anweddol-server/docs/source/administration_guide/troubleshooting.md

 If `0` shows up, it means that your actual CPU does not support hardware virtualization: To fix this, you can change the `domain_type` key value in the configuration file (`container` section) to another type, like `qemu`.

 Additionally, you can check if virtualization support is enabled in the BIOS.

+## Maximum try amount was reached while trying to get container domain IP

+*Description* :

+This problem can have 2 origins :

+- The computer running the Anweddol server is not fast enough to boot the container domains on time ;
+- The container ISO you use is non-functional or corrupted ;

+*Solution* :

+First, you may try to set the `wait_max_tryout` key value in the configuration file (`container` section) to -1.
+Manually measure the time that a container domain takes to boot, and set the new value on the key after adding 10 seconds to it.

+If the problem still persists, it means that the container ISO is non-functional or corrupted.
+If it is the case, please open an issue on the [Anweddol ISO Factory repository](https://github.com/the-anweddol-project/Anweddol-ISO-factory/issues) and describe the problem.